-Hi and thanks for visiting my website.
+Hi and thanks for visiting.
 Brandt is an independent web analyst and writer and a doctoral student at the Maynooth University.
 Brandt is a founder and current President of the Irish Chapter of the Internet Society.

-This website contains information about his research, his publications and Brandt’s professional services.
+This website contains information about his research and publications.

 As a philosopher, Brandt seeks contact with people interested in extending our understanding of the Cyberspace.
-His speciality is ICT ethics focused on autonomy and futureology.
+His speciality is ICT ethics focused on autonomy and futureology, primarily via General Systems Theory.
+He is the creator of Integrated Domain Theory.

-As a computer scientist, Brandt specialises in Web Analytics and technical services in Drupal and WordPress.
+As a computer scientist, Brandt specialises in Web Analytics, ICT ethics and XML Dialects.

 This site contains a range of material, which Brandt hopes is of interest to you.